-In advance of the conference with Human Resources, a staff member should be prepared to discuss his or her specific complaint, the specific university and/or departmental policy or procedure that may have been violated, misinterpreted or misapplied, what actions he or she has taken to resolve the complaint, and the desired resolution of the complaint.
-Human Resources may help the complainant identify whether this policy applies to the circumstances and will assist in developing a range of informal and formal options for resolution, taking into consideration any steps the complainant has already taken to resolve the complaint.
+In advance of the conference with Human Resources, a staff member should be prepared to discuss his or her specific complaint, the specific university and/or departmental policy or procedure that may have been violated, misinterpreted, or misapplied, what actions he or she has taken to resolve the complaint and the desired resolution of the complaint.
+Human Resources may help the complainant identify whether this policy applies to the circumstances and will help develop a range of informal and formal options for resolution, taking into consideration any steps the complainant has already taken to resolve the complaint.

 Step 1b: Direct Dialogue Meetings (Time Period: within seven calendar days following completion of consultation with Human Resources)

-In instances when the consultation with Human Resources fully equips the staff member to initiate and participate in a direct dialogue regarding the concern, the complaint may be resolved and the process ends.
-In order to continue in the complaint resolution process under this policy, the staff member either participates in the direct dialogue meeting or proceeds to step 2.
+When the consultation with Human Resources fully equips the staff member to initiate and participate in a direct dialogue regarding the concern, the complaint may be resolved, and the process ends.
+To continue in the complaint resolution process under this policy, the staff member either participates in the direct dialogue meeting or proceeds to step 2.

 Step 2: Written Presentation of a Complaint (Time Period: Within seven calendar days of the completed consultation with Human Resources or the direct dialogue meeting)

-If a staff member determines that a direct dialogue meeting is not appropriate, or in the event that the direct dialogue meeting does not resolve the complaint, then a staff member (the “complainant”) presents his or her complaint in writing to Human Resources.
+If a staff member determines that a direct dialogue meeting is not appropriate or the direct dialogue meeting does not resolve the complaint, then a staff member (the “complainant”) presents his or her complaint in writing to Human Resources.
 Human Resources presents the complaint to the other party/ies (the “respondent/s”) within seven calendar days of receiving the complaint.
 Assistance is available upon request to help a staff member write the complaint.
-The complainant should describe the specific action(s) or inaction(s) which gave rise to the complaint, the specific policy or policies and/or procedures that may have been violated, misinterpreted or misapplied, and what actions have been taken to resolve the complaint.
-The complainant should also identify for the respondent what he or she believes to be an appropriate resolution for the complaint.
+The complainant should describe the specific action(s) or inaction(s) which gave rise to the complaint, the specific policy or policies and/or procedures that may have been violated, misinterpreted, or misapplied, and what actions have been taken to resolve the complaint.
+The complainant should also identify what he or she believes to be an appropriate resolution for the complaint.

 At the earliest possible opportunity and normally within two working days, Human Resources presents the complaint accompanied by a copy of this policy and procedure, advising the respondent of the next steps of the complaint and outlining the role of Human Resources in the process, including identifying the Human Resources staff member/s who will be assisting in guiding the completion of the complaint resolution process.